cstratopoulos/camargue/externals/extdeps.md

 The latter two are cases where Concorde was used with the flag `-i` or `-I` to solve over the blossom or subtour polytope, respectively.
-If you don't have these files, the script `make_external_data.sh` can be used to generate them, provided
+If you don't have these files, the script `make_test_data.sh` can be used to generate them, provided

 - you have linked to a working build of Concorde in `externals`, and
 - you have created the `problems` symlink in the camargue directory.

+If you have some files but not others, the script will do a simple check before actually invoking Concorde.

+Be warned that the tests contain examples of size up to and including the largest instance, `pla85900`, so the test script may take a little while to run (although Concorde still finds the subtour polytope optimum extremely quickly).
+If you would rather not run this or other giant instances, you can just remove them from the problems folder.
+The script will still show "file not found" error from Concorde, and an error will be reported on the corresponding unit tests, but everything else will proceed as usual.

 The exception to these are a family of extremely tiny examples that I created, `blossom6.tsp`, `comb9.tsp`, `fleisA9.tsp` and